Lombax99/NebulaSRS/Doc/Sprint 1.md

 > 	- [Two Factor Auth with Flask](https://blog.miguelgrinberg.com/post/two-factor-authentication-with-flask)
 > 	- [Flask Login example](https://github.com/theburntcity/flask-login/blob/master/app.py)
 > 	- [OneTimePass Lib](https://github.com/tadeck/onetimepass/)
+>
+> 	"Account recovery is harder when two factor authentication is used.
+If an application allows users to regain access to their accounts without having a valid token, then an attacker can take advantage of this facility as well.
+Typically users that are locked out of their accounts have to contact an administrator and have their accounts reset manually.
+You can also opt to add another form of verification, such as security questions, but of course this in part undermines the increased account security."
+> 	"As mentioned in the [reddit discussion of this article](http://www.reddit.com/r/Python/comments/2wtfc6/two_factor_authentication_with_flask/), there are a couple of implementation details that can be improved to make the application more secure.
+Storing the OTP secret and the hashed passwords in the same table can be seen as a security risk, because in the event of a security breach that gives the attacker access to the database, both will be accessible.
+To mitigate this risk, you could choose to store these two sensitive items in different database tables, or even better, different databases altogether.
+Encrypting the OTP secret, maybe using Flask's `SECRET_KEY` as encryption key, can also help.
+In all cases secure HTTP must be used for all communications that include passwords and the OTP secret (which is encoded in the QR code)."

 ##### Che tipi di utenti esistono?
 Come li generiamo?
 Come gestiamo i permessi?